 By Beatriz Pineda *

-As the acronym defines it, OLED (Organic Light Emitting Diode) is an emitter organic light emitting diode containing films of organic compounds (chemical compounds in gaseous, liquid or solid whose molecules contain carbon) which when electrically stimulated emits light itself.
+As its acronym in English defines it, OLED (Organic Light Emitting Diode) is an organic light emitting diode that contains films of organic components (chemical components, in gaseous, liquid or solid form whose molecules contain carbon) that when stimulated electrically emits light by itself.

 Such films, depending on the type of construction, may be formed of small molecules or polymers.
 The first are composed of at least two atoms while polymers or macromolecules are composed of structural units repeat.